gymrek-lab/TRTools/README.rst

 With pip
 ^^^^^^^^

-First install :code:`htslib` (which contains :code:`tabix` and :code:`bgzip`) and :code:`bcftools`.
+First install :code:`htslib` (which contains :code:`tabix` and :code:`bgzip`).
+Optionally install :code:`bcftools`.
-They can be used to prepare input files for TRTools and aren't install by pip.
+These are used to prepare input files for TRTools and aren't install by pip.

 Then run: